| book reviewThis History Book is Different:

 against God, representative government, patriotism, free markets

+and true family values.
 And, speaking of the Mayflower brings us to the subject of the

 colonial origins of America.
 Take the Puritans, for example.
 Weren't